Table of Contents

 Nothing prohibits associations from engaging in legislative or politically motivated activities.
 In fact, associations are often active participants in fiscal decision-making processes, environmental and regional development planning, as well as political advocacy.

-Foundations may not be established for the purpose of supporting political parties or movements, nor may they provide funding to political parties or movements or otherwise support or participate in their activities (Civil Code Articles 306(2)).
+Foundations may not be established for the purpose of supporting political parties or movements, nor may they provide funding to political parties or movements or otherwise support or participate in their activities (Civil Code Articles 306(2) and 418).
 Violation of this rule may be a cause for judicial termination of the foundation (Civil Code Article 377(1)(a)).
 However, foundations are not proscribed from engaging in general legislative and political activities.

 In the case of funds, registered institutes, social co-operatives and PBCs, there are no explicit legal provisions concerning activities related to political parties and movements.